-- Systematic conservation planning offers a key tool to inform decision making through which a representative high seas MPA network could be designed in a cost-effective, transparent and defensible way. - Setting coverage targets at the level of individual conservation features means that overall coverage of MPA network designs will be larger than the targets used. - 3.
+- 1. Systematic conservation planning offers a key 6.
+Existing spatial management in the high seas can tool to inform decision making through which a be complemented strategically by future MPA representative high seas MPA network could be designations to achieve conservation targets.
+However, designed in a cost-effective, transparent and defensible many mining licences have been granted in areas with high importance for representing conservation way. features and that have high value to biodiversity or 2.
+Setting coverage targets at the level of individual ecosystem function.
+Given the likely impacts of mining, conservation features means that overall coverage of areas earmarked for exploration and exploitation MPA network designs will be larger than the targets should be re-evaluated so as not to constrain used. conservation. - 3.
 The spatial extent of MPA network designs that emerge from high coverage targets reverses MPA designation practices typical in coastal systems.
 There is a transition from small protected areas embedded within extensive areas of human use to large nets of protection with embedded zones of human use. - 4.
 Change and uncertainty arising from climate change, ocean acidification, and their related effects, can be dealt with in the MPA design process by: (a) portfolio building as a bet hedging/risk reduction approach; (b) having large coverage which promotes connectivity, stepping stones and corridors; and (c) representing ecosystems that will respond differently to future change. - 5.
 Systematic conservation planning enables MPA network designs to be optimised to reduce socioeconomic impact.
 For instance, example network designs presented here only displaced 22% and 32% of recent fishing effort for the 30% and 50% coverage target scenarios respectively due to the cost applied to planning units with high fishing effort.
 However, there is a need for sustainable management outside any MPA network to mitigate potential effects of displacement and ensure that activities are not shifted to or concentrated into more vulnerable areas.